SmritiSadhu/Celestia/Readme.md

 :desktop_computer:**Setup For Server:**
-1. Navigate to the server directory:
+1. Navigate to the server directory from root directory as well:
 ```
 cd  server
 ```